NeoWu1216/firebase-blog/README.md

 ## Demo

 You can view [Manual test plan](https://github.com/NeoWu1216/firebase-blog/blob/master/test/Manual%20Test%20Plan.pdf) for instructions and demos.
-It covers most of things below.
+It covers almost everything below in great details

 ## SetUp

-To install node dependencies, run `npm install` in the project directory Then you should create a new google firebase project and set up according to [Manual test plan](https://github.com/NeoWu1216/firebase-blog/blob/master/test/Manual%20Test%20Plan.pdf).
+To install node dependencies, run `npm install` in the project directory
+Then you should create a new google firebase project and set up according to [Manual test plan](https://github.com/NeoWu1216/firebase-blog/blob/master/test/Manual%20Test%20Plan.pdf).

 ## Run